Driving Offences Case Studies

 C was charged with mid-range PCA after she was caught driving over the speed limit.
 We assisted C in her sentencing case by gathering a number of character references.
 A positive case was put forward during her sentencing hearing which resulted in a non-conviction on the condition that she enter into a good behaviour bond.

 KPP was involved in a motor vehicle accident at an intersection and was subsequently charged by police for negligent driving occasioning grievous bodily harm.
 The police alleged that KPP had caused the collision by turning into the path of an oncoming vehicle.
 However, KPP disputed this arguing that it was in fact a car colliding with her from behind that forced her into the path of the oncoming vehicle.
-The defence successfully argued this case where it could not be established beyond reasonable doubt that the collision had been caused by KPP’s negligence.
+The defence successfully argued this case where it could not be established beyond reasonable doubt that the collision had its cause in KPP’s negligence.
 KPP was found not guilty.

 The police conducted a random breath test to which AL was subsequently charged with low range PCA.
 He pleaded guilty to the charge.
 We represented AL in his sentencing hearing where we made submissions that Al needed his licence due to his employment as a taxi driver.
 The charge was dismissed without conviction on the condition that he enter into a good behaviour bond.